Building A Voice for Members in Victoria’s public sector union

 How are you trying to change the union?

 Win, lose, or draw, we are fighting to build a better CPSU Vic.
 One that empowers members and takes up the fight against cuts to the valuable and important work that Victorian public sector workers deliver.
-Read more about our founding principles.

 How can I get involved?